cloud-simple/tmate/README.md

 > **Note**
 >
-> If you used the previous command, delete the `tmate` Kubernetes secret befor using this one
+> If you used the previous command, delete the `tmate` Kubernetes secret befor using this command

 ```console
 export USER_PASSWORD=${USER_PASSWORD:-pwd-EXamplePAsswordFOrSUdo1234}